 49-02-01-04.
 Liaison.

-Each Massage School in the state of ND shall designate one full time massage therapist faculty person in the state, who shall be the liaison to the board.
-Out of state schools may select to have a liaison to the board.
-The individual selected must have the authority to maintain curriculum in compliance with North Dakota Law.
+Each massage school and/or school offering a massage program in the state of North Dakota shall designate one full-time massage therapist faculty person in the state, who shall be the liaison to the board.
+The liaison shall submit a copy of the school's curriculum to the board each year.
+Out-of-state schools may select to have a liaison to the board.
+The individual selected must have the authority to maintain curriculum in compliance with North Dakota law.

-History: Effective January 1, 2001
+History: Effective July 1, 2010;